Point vortex dynamics in three-dimensional ageostrophic balanced flows: Theory

 \section{\qgp Theory}

-Following MSR1999, we begin with an inviscid, adiabatic, three-dimensional hydrostatic fluid on an $f$-plane (i.e. constant Coriolis parameter $f$) described by the primitive equations.
+Following MSR1999, we begin with an inviscid, adiabatic, three-dimensional Boussinesq hydrostatic fluid on an $f$-plane (i.e. constant Coriolis parameter $f$) described by the primitive equations,

+where $\bu = u\hat{x}+ v\hat{y} + w\hat{z}$ is the three-dimensional (3d) fluid velocity, $\bu_h = u\hat{x}+ v\hat{y}$ is the horizontal velocity, $\del$ and $\del_h$ are the 3d and horizontal gradient operators, respectively, $\theta^T$ is the total potential temperature, and $\theta_0$ is a reference potential temperature.
+We follow MSR1999 and refer to $\phi^T$ and $z$ as the total pressure and vertical height, although strictly speaking they are more properly a modified pressure and the geopotential height \citep{HoskinsBretherton1972}.
+Eqs.~\ref{eq:peinc}-\ref{eq:peadv} represent, in order, incompressibility, conservation of horizontal momentum, conservation of energy, hydrostatic balance, and the definition of the three-dimensional material derivative.

 We restrict ourselves to flows with a constant Brunt-V\"ais\"al\"a frequency $N$.
+The pressure and potential temperature are separated into horizontally uniform reference fields $\phi^{ref}$ and $\theta^{ref}$, and departures from the reference fields

+The dynamics is nondimensionalized as in MSR1999 in terms of a vertical distance $H$, a horizontal distance $L$, and a velocity $U$.
+Two non-dimensional parameters arise: the Burger number which is taken to be unity, $B = (NH/fL)^2=1$, and the Rossby number which is assumed to be small, $Ro= U/fL \ll 1$.
+These scalings give the non-dimensional primitive equations.

+Three scalar fields have explicit advective dynamics: the horizontal velocity vector and the potential temperature.
+The remaining variables, the pressure and vertical velocity, are determined diagnostically from incompressibility and hydrostatic balance, respectively.
+MSR1999 write the dynamics in terms of a 3d vector potential $\bA$, with $\bu = \nabla\times\bA$ and $\theta = -\nabla\cdot\bA$.
+The curl relation for the velocity guarantees that the fluid is incompressible in 3d.

+The relevant potential vorticity is the Ertel potential vorticity, $Q = (\hat{z} + Ro \del\times\bu_h)\cdot\del\theta^T$.
+The dynamically active disturbance potential vorticity $q$ is the departure from a uniform potential voriticy which, in this scaling, is unity, $Q = 1 + Ro \, q$.
+Following MSR1999, we refer to this disturbance Ertel potential vorticity $q$ as just the potential vorticity (PV).

-The dynamics is nondimensionalized as in MSR1999.
-The primitive equations are asyptotically expanded in terms of the small Rossby number $\Ro$.
-The leading order QG fields will be denoted by the subscript ``0''.\footnote{We note that, technically, QG appears at $O(\Ro)$ in the full asymptotic expansion.
-The $O(1)$ term is uninteresting and is typically removed, following which the QG quantities are scaled by $\Ro$ and are rendered $O(\Ro^0)$.} At next order, ageostrophic (AG) affects enter.
-AG fields will be denoted by the subscript ``1''.
+Technically, QG appears at $O(\Ro)$ in the full asymptotic expansion.
+As seen, for example, in the relation between $Q$ and $q$ above, the $O(1)$ term is uninteresting and is typically removed, following which the QG quantities are scaled by $\Ro$ and are rendered $O(\Ro^0)$.
+At next order, ageostrophic (AG) effects enter.
+QG and AG fields will be denoted, respectively, by the subscripts ``0'' and ``1''.
+The asymptotic expansions then take the form, using the vector potential as an example, of